timmorey/ember-font-awesome/README.md

   environment variable to `ember build`

-In return you get a an addon with 0 runtime overhead, that ships 0 bytes of javascript code and removes the CSS of unused icons in production, yielding to even more saved bytes.
+In return you get a an addon with 0 runtime overhead, that ships 0 bytes of javascript code and (optionally) removes the CSS of unused icons in production, yielding to even more saved bytes.

 **NOTE**: If your addon is using `ember-try` to test against versions of ember lower than 2.10, you will need to make some adjustments.
 - Specify `ember-font-awesome` as a `peerDependency` in your addon's `ember-try`, using the correct version number according to the table above.